 Front and center, it has a pair of 10.25-inch screens (7-inch in the base trim level) that display the instrument cluster and the infotainment or navigation systems.
 The latter screen being a touchscreen of course.

 There are also fewer physical buttons, save for a row of sleek metal buttons to adjust the climate controls and seat heaters (which no Singaporean will ever use).
-The navigation and infotainment controls have also been replaced with a more intuitive touchpad system.
+The navigation and infotainment controls have also been replaced with a more intuitive touchpad system that provides haptic feedback.